Book Profit Meaning

-In various countries, the calculation of book value by business entities is for taxation purposes.
-Book value is treated as taxable income, and a specific rate applies to the book value to calculate the amount of taxes payable.
+In various countries, business entities’ calculation of book value is for taxation purposes.
+Accordingly, companies treat book value as taxable income, and a specific rate applies to the book value to calculate the amount of taxes payable.

 We are discussing the two major scenarios where the use of such profits is for taxation purposes:-

 #1 – MAT for Companies in India

-MAT or Minimum Alternative Tax applied to companies that pay dividends to its shareholders but not pay taxes under normal Income tax provisions due to various exemptions and deductions allowed.
+MAT or Minimum Alternative Tax applied to companies that pay dividends to their shareholders but do not pay taxes under normal Income tax provisions due to various exemptions and deductions allowed.

 We calculate MAT using book profits.
-Here it arrives after applicable additions or deductions made to net profit, as shown in the statement of profit and loss statement.
+Here, it arrives after useful additions or deductions made to net profit, as shown in the profit and loss statement.
 The MAT book profit calculation uses the formula below:

 #2 – Partnership Firm

-In this case, it simply means the profits as computed before remuneration paid to the partner.
-In other words, It is calculated by adding back the salary and commissions paid to the partners (if debited in P&L account) into the net profit as per profit and loss account.
+In this case, it simply signifies the computation of the profits before the partner’s remuneration.
+In other words, companies calculate it by adding back the salary and commissions paid to the partners (if debited in the P&L account) into the net profit as per the profit and loss account.

-This has been a guide to what is Book Profit and its definition.
-Here we discuss how to calculate book profit from cash profit along with practical examples and explanation.
+This has been a guide to Book Profit & its Meaning.
+Here we explain the concept with a few calculation examples, vs net profit and some special cases.
 You may learn more about accounting from the following articles –